JG228250/Team-9-tinkering_graphics/Contract 4 Entity Reskinning/README.txt

-Program which can take in an image and reskin the entity it to red, green, blue, and yellow The original .JPG image should be placed in 'contract4Images' folder and the new .PNG images should be placed thre also
+Program which can take in an image and reskin the entity it to red, green, blue, and yellow The program will let you choose from which base colour you want to change from (Only Red or Green currently)
+### Instructions:
+There are 2 folders, Contract4Images and ImageChange.
+Each folder has one image in.
+Contract4Images is where the image you **DON'T** want changed should be placed ImageChange is where you put the image you **DO** want to change When prompted, enter in the number of the base colour inside of ImageChange Your new .png images will them be placed inside of Contract4Images

 Link to repository - https://github.com/JG228250/Team-9-tinkering_graphics